VirtoCommerce/vc-platform/docs/release-information/update-to-version-3-800/update-platform-and-modules-to-3-800.md

 ![step2 run ps1 script result](../../media/updatenet8-step2-ps1-script-result.png)

-This script automates several crucial tasks, including (of course you can do it manually):
+This script automates several these tasks, including (of course you can do it manually):
 1. Updating the Target Framework to .NET 8 for every project.
 2. Updating project dependencies, including Microsoft NuGet dependencies to version 8.0.0 and VirtoCommerce NuGet dependency to version 3.800.0 and latest.
 3. Updating other third-party dependencies to save version that used by Virto Commerce Platform.